-Neither the Can-Am SSV Distributor/Dealer nor any other person has been authorized to make any affirmation, representation or warranty regarding the product, other than those contained in this limited warranty, and if made, shall not be enforceable against BRP.
+Neither the distributor, any BRP Distributor/Dealer nor any other person has been authorized to make any affirmation, representation or warranty regarding the product, other than those contained in this limited warranty, and if made, shall not be enforceable against BRP.

-BRP reserves the right to modify this warranty at any time, being understood that such modification will not alter the warranty conditions applicable to the products sold while this warranty is in effect.
+BRP reserves the right to modify this limited warranty at any time, being understood that such modification will not alter the warranty conditions applicable to the Products sold while this warranty is in effect.

-3) EXCLUSIONS - ARE NOT WARRANTED
+3) EXCLUSIONS - Are Not Warranted

-The following are not warranted under this limited warranty under any circumstances:
+The following are not warranted under any circumstances:

-- Normal wear and tear: - Routine maintenance items, tune ups, adjustments (parts and labor); - Damage caused by negligence or failure to provide proper maintenance and/ or storage, as described in the Operator's Guide; - Damage resulting from removal of parts, improper repairs, service, maintenance, modifications or use of parts not manufactured or approved by BRP or resulting from repairs done by a person that is not an authorized servicing Can-Am SSV Distributor/Dealer; - Damage caused by abuse, abnormal use, neglect or operation of the product in a manner inconsistent with the recommended operation described in the Operator's Guide; - Damage resulting from accident, submersion, fire, snow or water ingestion, theft, vandalism or any act of God; - Operation with fuels, oils or lubricants which are not suitable for use with the product (see the Operator's Guide); - Damage resulting from rust, corrosion or exposure to the elements; - Incidental or consequential damages, or damages of any kind including without limitation towing, transportation expenses, storage, telephone, rental, taxi, inconvenience, insurance coverage, loan payments, loss of time, loss of income or time missed for downtime experience due to service work.
+- Normal wear and tear: - Routine maintenance items, tune ups, adjustments; - Damage caused by negligence or failure to provide proper maintenance and/ or storage, as described in the Operator's Guide; - Damage resulting from removal of parts, improper repairs, service, maintenance, modifications or use of parts not manufactured or approved by BRP or resulting from repairs done by a person that is not an authorized servicing BRP Distributor/Dealer; - Damage caused by abuse, abnormal use, neglect or operation of the product in a manner inconsistent with the recommended operation described in the Product's Operator's Guide; - Damage resulting from accident, submersion, fire, theft, vandalism or any act of God: - Operation with fuels, oils or lubricants which are not suitable for use with the Product (see the Operator's Guide); - Damages from rust, corrosion or exposure to the elements; - Damage resulting from water or snow ingestion; - Incidental or consequential damages, or damages of any kind including without limitation transportation expenses, towing, storage, telephone, rental, taxi, inconvenience, insurance coverage, loan payments, loss of time, loss of income or time missed for downtime experience due to service work.